Newry: Economy

-Newry has a reputation as one of the best provincial shopping-towns in Northern Ireland, with the Buttercrane Centre and The Quays Newry attracting large numbers of shoppers from as far away as Cork.
+Newry has traditionally been considered a merchant's town, and has maintained a reputation as one of the best provincial shopping-towns in Northern Ireland, with the Buttercrane Centre and The Quays Newry attracting large numbers of shoppers from as far away as Cork.

 In 2006 Newry house prices grew the most across the whole United Kingdom over the previous decade, as prices in the city had increased by 371% since 1996.
 The city itself has become markedly more prosperous in recent years.
 Unemployment has reduced from over 26% in 1991 to scarcely 2% in 2008.

-Since the inception of the global financial crisis of 2008–2009, residents of the Republic of Ireland have increasingly been cross-border shopping to Newry to buy cheaper goods due to the difference in currency.
+Since the 2008 financial crisis, residents of the Republic of Ireland have increasingly been cross-border shopping to Newry to buy cheaper goods due to the difference in currency.
 The harsh budget in the Republic of Ireland in October 2008, and the growing strength of the euro against the pound sterling and VAT reductions in the United Kingdom, compared with increases in the Republic of Ireland, are among the reasons.
-This remarkable increase in cross-border trade has become so widespread that it has lent its name to a general phenomenon known as "the Newry effect".
+This remarkable increase in cross-border trade has become so widespread that it has lent its name to a general phenomenon known as the Newry effect.
 In December 2008, The New York Times described Newry as "the hottest shopping spot within the European Union's open borders, a place where consumers armed with euros enjoy a currency discount averaging 30 percent or more".

-However the increased flow of trade has led to resultant tailbacks, sometimes several miles long (many kilometres), on approach roads from the south.
+However the increased flow of trade has led to resultant tailbacks, sometimes several miles long, on approach roads from the south.
 This has created huge traffic and parking problems in Newry and the surrounding area.
 It has also become a political issue, with some politicians in the Republic of Ireland claiming that such cross-border shopping is "unpatriotic".
-By 2010 "the Newry effect" declined, with 45% of shoppers' cars at Newry and other northern shopping centers from the Republic, compared to 70% in early 2009.
-InterTradeIreland estimated that cross-border shopping was 1.4% of national retail spending in the Republic, compared to 2% in 1988.

-Newry is the global HQ of FD Technologies Plc.
+Newry is the global HQ of First Derivatives Plc.